callstack/react-native-material-palette/docs/API.md

   }
   ```

-* `defaults?: PaletteDefaults` (optional) - Global defaults which will be propagated to each _connected_ component along side with palette instance, which will be used if the specific color profile is not found:
+* `defaults?: PaletteDefaults` (optional) - Global defaults which will be propagated to each _connected_ component, alongside with palette instance, which will be used, if the specific color profile is not found:
   ```javascript
   type ColorProfile =
     | 'muted'